koobcbc/Viscura-AI/README.md

 **Get accurate preliminary assessments without visiting a lab**

 - **No lab visits required** for initial assessment
-- Upload images of skin or oral conditions from your smartphone
+- Upload photos directly from your phone
-- Receive AI-powered analysis within minutes
+- Get analysis within minutes
-- Accessible 24/7 from the comfort of your home
+- Available anytime, anywhere

 ### **b.
 Right Doctor, Right Away**
 **Get recommended with the correct specialist instantly**

-- **Skip the PCP** and go directly to the right specialist
+- **Skip the PCP gatekeeping**
-- AI determines the exact specialty needed based on your diagnosis
+- AI identifies the exact specialist needed
-- Find nearby specialists using integrated Google Maps
+- Integrated map search for nearby providers
-- No more guessing or wasted referrals
+- Eliminates guesswork and wasted referrals

 ### **c.
 Know What to Do Immediately**
 **Understand your condition, immediate steps, or safe home remedies**

 - **Immediate diagnosis** with detailed, patient-friendly explanations
-- **Severity assessment** to determine urgency
+- **Severity assessment** (mild, moderate, urgent)
-- **Home remedy recommendations** for non-critical conditions
+- Smart home-care suggestions for mild cases
-- **Immediate care steps** while waiting for doctor appointments
+- Immediate steps to follow while waiting for care
-- Clear guidance on when to seek emergency care
+- Alerts for when emergency care is required

 ### **d.
 Rapid, Cost-Effective Path**
 **Efficient route to the right diagnosis**

 - Save time with direct-to-specialist navigation
 - Reduce costs by eliminating unnecessary visits
-- Get accurate information on the first try
+- Improve accuracy with AI-driven guidance
-- Peace of mind through instant expert guidance
+- Peace of mind through instant answers

----

 ## Our Competitive Edge

-### **VISCURA CV MODELS OUTPERFORMED LLMS**
+### **Viscura CV Models Outperform LLMs**

 **Custom-trained Computer Vision models achieve >90% diagnostic accuracy, outperforming multimodal LLMs by 40%** for dermatology and oral health conditions.